A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Simulation studies

 Figure \ref{fig:sim_resultsComp} presents the median computation times in log (seconds) for estimating $\tilde{K}(r)$ in the homogeneous, no clustering condition.
-The dotted line at zero represents a computation time of one second for a given simulated dataset.
 Across all simulation scenarios, the median computation time for \textit{KAMP} is less than one second.
 As expected, \textit{KAMP lite} is faster than \textit{KAMP}, as \textit{KAMP lite} effectively reduces $\lambda_n$ by half. \textit{KAMP} and \textit{KAMP lite} consistently outperform \textit{perm} across $\lambda_n$ and $p$ values.
-However, \textit{KAMP} scales with $\lambda_n$ and \textit{perm} scales with $p$, so for very large $\lambda_n$ and small $p$ additional computational considerations is needed to ensure \textit{KAMP} remains efficient.
+However, \textit{KAMP} scales with $\lambda_n$ and \textit{perm} scales with $p$, so for very large $\lambda_n$ and small $p$ additional computational considerations are needed to ensure \textit{KAMP} remains efficient.

-Figure \ref{fig:sim_resultsPower} displays Type I error and power across different values of $p$ and $\lambda_n$ for the \textit{perm}, \textit{KAMP}, and \textit{KAMP lite} methods.
-The results shown pertain to the homogeneous and homogeneous + clustered conditions, though similar trends are observed in the inhomogeneous conditions.
+Figure \ref{fig:sim_resultsPower} displays the Type I error and power across different values of $p$ and $\lambda_n$ for the \textit{perm}, \textit{KAMP}, and \textit{KAMP lite} methods.
 Across all $\lambda_n$ values and for $p \in \{0.1, 0.2\}$, the \textit{KAMP} method demonstrates strong performance in terms of both power and Type I error, with the \textit{perm} method showing comparable results.
 In the low abundance scenarios ($p = 0.01$), a larger $\lambda_n$ is required to achieve adequate power, which is expected given that at low $p$ and $\lambda_n$, there may be insufficient immune cells to reliably estimate $\tilde{K}(r)$.
-The \textit{KAMP lite} method has somewhat lower performance compared to \textit{KAMP} in both power and Type I error, although its performance improves as sample size increases.
+The \textit{KAMP lite} method has lower performance compared to \textit{KAMP} in both power and Type I error, although its performance improves as sample size increases.
+Similar trends are observed in the homogeneous and inhomogeneous conditions.